nobabas/MTRN4231/README.md

 Detection Accuracy:
 - Rating out of 1
-- The confidence that there is an object present in the image Sampling Time / Execution Time:
+- The confidence that there is an object present in the image
+- This also an average of all 4 markers present in the camera feed

+* Sampling Time / Execution Time:
 - In seconds
-- The time it takes for the sample and the execution of the robot to run once Sampling Accuracy:
+- The time it takes for the sample and the execution of the robot to run once

+* Sampling Accuracy:
 - In percentage
 - The accuracy of the sample

-Sensor Accuracy:
+* Sensor Accuracy:
 - In percentage
 - The accuracy of the sensor